timothyjchun/timothyjchun/README.md

 ## 😁 Who Am I?
 <br>
--I'm a man who loves teamwork and loves serving as a leader of a group 🗣️ -I have a lot of enthusiasm on a vision that is clear and that excites me 🔥 -I get the job done with the money on the line 😎
+- I'm a man who loves teamwork and loves serving as a leader of a group 🗣️
+- I have a lot of enthusiasm on a vision that is clear and that excites me 🔥
+- I get the job done with the money on the line 😎
--I'm zoned in when I'm working, but I'm a playful dude with a lot of positive energy 🤘
+- I'm zoned in when I'm working, but I'm a playful dude with a lot of positive energy 🤘